davidedc/livecodelab/docs/language-intro.md

 ```
 move box 2
 ```
 as "move a box by 2", but really it's run as "move a box of size 2".
 You'll get to know how LiveCodeLab interprets things as you use it, but basically things are grouped to their left neighbours, starting from the right.
-So in the example above "2" would not tie up with the "move", but rather with the box right to its left.
+So in the example above "2" would not tie up with the "move", but rather with the "box" to its left.